myelintek/documentation/user/folder.rst

 #) Click on the *EXTRACT* button.
 #) Click on the *OK* button.

-To download a file from the dataset:
+To download a file from the folder:

 #) Select the file to download.
-#) Click on the *DOWNLOAD* button in the top toolbar or the *download* button in the preview area.
+#) Click on the *Action* button in the top toolbar or simply right-click, then select *download* in function list.
-#) Click on the *OK* button.

-To delete one or multiple files from the dataset:
+To delete one or multiple files from the folder:

 #) Select the file(s) to delete.
-#) Click on the *DELETE* button.
-#) Click on the *OK* button.
+#) Click on the *Action* button in the top toolbar or simply right-click, then select *delete* in function list.

-Create a Project-Scoped Dataset by Cloning
+Create a Project-Scoped Folder by Cloning
 ==========================================

-In situations where modifications to a read-only dataset (such as a built-in dataset) is needed, or to leverage a dataset that belongs to another project, one could clone the dataset of interest and use the clone instead.
+In situations where modifications to a read-only folder (such as a built-in folder) is needed, or to leverage a folder that belongs to another project, one could clone the folder of interest and use the clone instead.

-To clone a dataset:
+To clone a folder:

-#) Click on the *ADD* button in the dataset page.
+#) Click on the *ADD* button in the folder page.
-#) Select *Import Database* from the menu.
+#) Select *Import folder* from the menu.
-#) Select the dataset to clone.
+#) Select the folder to clone.

     .. note::
-        Datasets belonging to the current project are not listed here.
+        folder belonging to the current project are not listed here.
-        To modify such a dataset and to preserve its current data, :ref:`snapshot the dataset <snapshot-dataset>` instead.
+        To modify such a folder and to preserve its current data, :ref:`snapshot the folder <snapshot-folder>` instead.

-#) For cloning a mounted remote dataset, select the import method:

-    * *Mount*: mount the remote dataset directly.
-      Changes to the dataset will be written to the remote space and viewable by all other projects that mount the same dataset.
-    * *Clone*: copy the data from the dataset.
-      Data are stored in the MLSteam system space.
-Changes to the cloned dataset will not affect the original one.

 #) Click on the *IMPORT* button.